br3ntor/fcc-smll-url/README.md

 ### About

 - Uses SQLite for db.
+- Works with Internet Explorer, Edge, Firefox, and Chrome.
 - Uses Parcel for js polyfills, css prefixes, and minification.
-- Works with Internet Explorer, Edge, Firefox, and Chrome.
-- Usable on any screen size
+- Responsive, suitable for phone or desktop